Super Easy Passion Fruit Butter Recipe

 Story time – Penny’s Chicks

-Out in the hay shed at the back of the homestead on Blue Gum farm there is an old cardboard box.
-This is no ordinary cardboard box.
-This box is where Penny decided to make her nest and lay her eggs.
 The hay shed is dark and warm and it is far away from the hustle and bustle of the other farm animals.
 There are lots of cobwebs hanging from the old timber beams in the ceiling but Penny doesn’t mind.
 Occasionally there is a cheeky little mouse who runs across the old wooden floor.
 He has found some stale grain in the corner and he is busily taking some back to his nest between the bales of Lucerne hay to feed his babies.
 If it was any other time Penny would have chased the mouse and pounced on him and eaten him for her lunch.
 But not today, she was much too busy looking after her eggs.

 Once a day Penny leaves her nest to go and have something to eat and a drink from the water trough.
 She also takes the time to chat quickly with the other chooks to see if there is any news that she has missed while sitting on her eggs.
-“We saw an old crow trying to steal our eggs yesterday” says Stanny the glossy black chook.
+“We saw an old crow trying to steal our eggs yesterday” says Stanny, the glossy black chook.
 “But Walter the rooster chased him away!” squawked Lucy, the old white chook who was losing some of her feathers.

 “Just as well I chose to make my nest in the hay shed” thought Penny to herself as she hurried back to her eggs.
 She wouldn’t stay away from them too long because they couldn’t stay warm enough on their own.